matteo-rizzo/manually-verified-reentrancy-dataset/dataset/handcrafted/tool_rules.md

 # Securify
 analyzes bytecode
-syntactic + contract call dependence analysus + fact checking Securify is a java program that parses bytecode and detects potential vulnerabilities via some advanced syntax-based analysis aided by dataflow analysis.
+syntactic + contract call dependence analysis + fact checking Securify is a java program that parses bytecode and detects potential vulnerabilities via some advanced syntax-based analysis aided by dataflow analysis.
 The program produces a .facts file that is the input of Soufflé (a Datalog variant), which completes the detection.